#77: Old Santa Susana Stage Road (Chatsworth)

 Though it flourished for a short 15 years, this narrow, horse-frightening mountain road occupies a fascinating corner of Los Angeles history.
 It touches on so many aspects of LA’s development – the transition from indigenous to Spanish to Mexican to American inhabitants; commerce and agriculture; transportation and US Postal Service history; state and federal politics; the Civil War.

 The Stage Road was deemed important enough to earn a commemorative mosaic plaque in 1939, mounted on a rock near the ridge on the San Fernando Valley side.
 It was installed by the Native Daughters of the Golden West, a consortium of California-born women dedicated to preserving California history.
 Here’s a picture of the 1939 dedication.
-The rather austere-looking woman just behind the wagon wheel at left is Minnie Hill Palmer, whose story I’ll tell in an upcoming post about Homestead Acre in Chatsworth.
+The rather austere-looking woman in a cape just behind the wagon wheel is Minnie Hill Palmer, whose story you can read in my post about The Homestead Acre in Chatsworth

 Native Daughters of the Golden West with their commemorative plaque, 1939